 - Professor Jordan investigates the quantum theory of dynamics and measurement in condensed matter and optical contexts.
 He is involved in research of electron transport and fluctuations in mesoscopic systems, many-body quantum entanglement, quantum thermodynamics, and the foundations of quantum mechanics.

 - Professor Stroud's group carries out theoretical and experimental studies exploring the boundary between classical and quantum mechanics, and the ways in which the phenomena of quantum optics can lead to practical device applications.

-- Professor Wolf and his research group carry out investigations chiefly in the theories of coherence and polarization of light, in inverse scattering, and are also developing a theory for determining phases of diffracted beams in X-ray crystallography.
+- In Memory of Professor Wolf : His research group carried out investigations chiefly in the theories of coherence and polarization of light, in inverse scattering, and also developed a theory for determining phases of diffracted beams in X-ray crystallography.